twiglet/cs2j/README.md

      the *CS2JLibrary Java support library* that should be deployed with translated applications.

-     ***Notice that the XML folder is now in CSharpTranslator directory, and part of the Visual Studio project.***
+     ***Note that the XML folder is now in CSharpTranslator directory, and part of the Visual Studio project.***

      This work is licensed under the Apache License, Version 2.0